Advantage of Mold Manufacturing

 Q13.
 As one of the types of mold manufacturing, what are the advantages of Prototype Tooling (RT)?

-The notable features of RT are short molding cycle, simple process, easy promotion, low molding cost, precision, and life span can meet specific functional requirements, and comprehensive economic benefits are good enough.
+The notable features of RT are short molding cycle, simple process, easy promotion, low molding cost, precision, and life span that can meet specific functional requirements, and comprehensive economic benefits are good enough.
 It is especially suitable for new product development, process verification and function verification, and small batch production of multiple varieties.
 At present, RT has been widely used in the automobile, aerospace, military, electronics, medicine, home appliances industries, and so on.

 Q14.
 What is the basic requirement for Mold Manufacturing?